unmeshgupta/Impact-of-QE-on-macro-economic-parameters-of-emerging-economies/README.md

 * Securities held outright by the Federal Reserve
 * Shadow interest rates of the United States. </font>

 ##### <font style="font-family: Georgia">2.
-I use a monthly dataset from 2007 to 2020 for a total of 29 emerging economies to examine the spillover effects of US interest rate shocks.
-The dataset consists of each EME’s IPI, CPI, exchange rate, money supply (broad money), and foreign exchange reserves.
+I use a monthly dataset from 2007 to 2020 for a total of 3 emerging economies (Russia, India and China) to examine the spillover effects of US interest rate shocks.
+The dataset consists:

+* IPI
+* CPI
+* Exchange rate
+* Money supply (broad money)
+* Foreign exchange reserves.
 I use the global database platform CEIC for collecting the data on all the variables.
 </font>

 ---